Illusion (Renaissance album): Background and recording

-Following an American tour to support their first album, the band returned to the studio in the spring of 1970 to begin work on their second.
-The band recorded "Love Goes On", "Golden Thread", "Love Is All", and "Face of Yesterday" before they began to fall apart.
-Keith Relf and Jim McCarty were the first to leave, deciding to cease as performing members but remain involved with production and composition for the band.
+Following European and American tours to support their first album, Renaissance turned to writing material for a second album, and returned to the studio in May 1970 to record it.
+Illusion was the first Renaissance album to feature lyrics by Betty Thatcher, who would work with the band until 1981.
+Thatcher was brought to the band by her friend Jane Relf at the suggestion of Renaissance's drummer/vocalist Jim McCarty, who was experiencing difficulty writing lyrics for himself.
+Though Paul Samwell-Smith had produced the first album, Renaissance's guitarist/vocalist Keith Relf opted to produce Illusion himself.
+Samwell-Smith publicly expressed bitterness at this, since in addition to producing the first album he had handled much of the business dealings that allowed it to be recorded and released.

+The band recorded "Love Goes On", "Golden Thread", "Love Is All", and "Face of Yesterday" in between continued extensive touring in both the UK and mainland Europe, a schedule that was so physically taxing that McCarty became ill while on the road, leading him to announce in July 1970 that he was leaving Renaissance in order to focus exclusively on songwriting.
+Keith Relf was not immune to the stresses and personal conflicts of the band's nonstop schedule, and with McCarty gone, he shortly after announced that he was quitting Renaissance as well, though he continued to be present for the recording sessions in his capacity as producer.
 John Hawken recruited singer Terry Crowe and guitarist Michael Dunford (both from Hawken's previous band The Nashville Teens), as well as session drummer Terry Slade to replace Relf and McCarty.
-Louis Cennamo left shortly afterwards to join Colosseum.
+Louis Cennamo nonetheless was skeptical of the band's future in the light of the departure of both their primary songwriters, so when the band Colosseum contacted him with an invitation to become their new bassist, he accepted.
 Bassist Neil Korner, another former member of The Nashville Teens, replaced him.

 This new six-person line-up recorded a Dunford composition, "Mr. Pine".
 However, due to a lack of material for the album, the original line-up reassembled, minus Hawken and plus guest keyboardist Don Shinn, to record "Past Orbits of Dust".
-Shortly after recording was complete, the only two remaining original members - Jane Relf and John Hawken - left the band, to be replaced by Anne-Marie "Binky" Cullom and John Tout, respectively.

 "Mr. Pine" is the only track on a Renaissance album where members of the original line-up (John Hawken, Jane Relf) are heard together with a member of the classic line-up (Michael Dunford).
 It includes a theme that was later used in the Renaissance song "Running Hard" (from Turn of the Cards, 1974).

 One track recorded during the Illusion sessions, a fairly short song called "Statues", was not used on the album.
 It was eventually released in 2002 on the album Live + Direct.
 The original album was reissued on CD in 1995 by Repertoire Records.

-Illusion was the first Renaissance album to feature lyrics by Betty Thatcher, who would work with the band until 1981.
-Thatcher was brought to the band by her friend Jane Relf.

-When the four surviving members of the original Renaissance reunited in 1976, after the death of Keith Relf, the Renaissance name was already being retained in use by their successors in the band.
-Henceforth they named the reformed band "Illusion", alluding to the album they had recorded as the previous group.
-Their first album under this band name, entitled Out of the Mist, included a reworking of the song "Face of Yesterday".
-Their second album was eponymously titled Illusion.